 My suggestion?
 Start by selecting 10-15 songs that remind you of your person or have significant meaning/reference to a specific moment in your relationship.
 This playlist can be something you enjoy together or separately, and you can continue adding to it each week.
 Sounds like a great soundtrack for upcoming date nights 😉!

 Today I want you to find a jar or container and set it in a spot that is noticeable to you and your partner.
 Each week, I want you and your partner to take a small piece of paper and write one thing you want to do – something that brings you joy.
 Add to this jar as often as you like, but make sure you do it a minimum of once every Thursday.

 This will come in handy for the end of the week…

 End your work week on a high note with date night Friday’s!
 It’s a great time to bring up that steamy convo you had while texting Tuesday, or turn up the volume on your private playlist.
-This should be a moment you spend together physically and intentionally.
+This should be a moment you spend together